ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 - Each tweet has: `id`, `full_text`, `created_at`, `in_reply_to_status_id`, `in_reply_to_user_id`, `entities` (URLs, mentions, hashtags, media), `extended_entities` (images, video)
 - Media files in `tweet_media/` directory

-The local archive provides resilience: if Community Archive is offline or hasn't been updated recently, Murmur can read directly from the user's downloaded `.zip` file.
+The local archive provides resilience: if Community Archive is offline or hasn't been updated recently, Hivesong can read directly from the user's downloaded `.zip` file.
 It also covers tweets that may not be present in Community Archive (deleted tweets, tweets from before the user uploaded their archive) and is the authoritative source for media files (Community Archive doesn't preserve images).

 In practice, both sources can be used together: Community Archive for the live-sync polling loop, local archive for the one-time backfill and for media hydration.
 The pump should be implemented against a `Source` interface so additional sources (Mastodon archives, ActivityPub exports, etc.) can be added without rewriting the pipeline.

 **Prior art (historical reference only)**: The `ultimape/goliath` repo ([`github.com/ultimape/goliath`](https://github.com/ultimape/goliath)) is an earlier, **incomplete** project that attempted to parse the Twitter archive. **Goliath does not work with the current Twitter export format**: Twitter changed their archive structure during development, and the project stalled.
 It should not be used as a code dependency.
-However, its README documents insights relevant to Murmur's design:
+However, its README documents insights relevant to Hivesong's design:

 - **Quote-tweet detection**: Quote-tweets are not a structured field in the archive.
 They appear as `https://twitter.com/user/status/{id}` URLs within the tweet's URL entities.
 Any parser must pattern-match these to extract quote-tweet relationships.
 - **Retweet dual timestamps**: Retweet proxy tweets carry *your* timestamp (when you retweeted), while the encapsulated original carries the author's timestamp.
 Both are relevant to the epistemic record.